 Ingredient Spotlight: CoQ10 aka Coenzyme 10

 The chemical composition of CoQ10 was first discovered and recorded by researchers at the University of Wisconsin-Madison in 1957.
-By the 1980s the number of clinical trials dedicated to potential applications for CoQ10 saw a significant increase.
-This increase helped to lay the groundwork for today’s CoQ10 market.
+By the 1980s the number of clinical trials dedicated to potential applications for how important CoQ10 is, saw a significant increase.
+This increase helped to lay the groundwork for today's CoQ10 market.

 According to a recent report published by the National Center for Complementary and Integrative Health (a subdivision of the NIH), approximately 1.3% of all U.S. adults report taking CoQ10 supplements - that works out to nearly 3.3 million adults.